Westcotes: Medieval and early modern periods

 According to the Domesday book of 1086, the West End formed part of what was known as Bromkinsthorpe.
-The land was then divided into two areas under the Enclosure Acts during the reign of Charles I in 1626.
-In the early 1780s, some Roman mosaics were found amongst the cherry tree roots at Danet’s Hall (which belonged to the Danet family from the 15th to the late 17th centuries), located "between Bow Bridge and Fosse Road on a wooded lane known as Watt’s Causeway, later to become King Richards Road".
+The land was then divided into two areas under the inclosure acts during the reign of Charles I in 1626.
+In the early 1780s, some Roman mosaics were found amongst the cherry tree roots at Danet's Hall (which belonged to the Danet family from the 15th to the late 17th centuries), located "between Bow Bridge and Fosse Road on a wooded lane known as Watt’s Causeway, later to become King Richards Road".
 In 1850, the owner (Dr Noble), on finding the possibility that there may be Roman remains on his property, donated any finds to the Town Hall and a dig was commenced.
 Finds can now be seen at the Jewry Wall Museum.

 The Victorian era

 In 1861, Dr Noble died of cholera in Spain.
 The Danet's Hall estate passed to the Leicester Freehold Land Society, and building soon followed.
-As the Leicester Improvement Act of 1881 was passed in Parliament, a long straight cut was made from the Burton Railway Bridge north to the King Richards Road.
+As the Leicester Improvement Act 1881 (44 & 45 Vict. c. lxxiii) was passed in Parliament, a long straight cut was made from the Burton Railway Bridge north to the King Richards Road.
 This allowed the canalisation of the River Soar into the "Mile Straight" and allowed the draining of the marshy land to the west of the river.
 This permitted the development of land to the west of the river.
 More new streets were laid out towards the end of the 19th century, and much of the area to the east was built up by 1900.
 In the next 40 years the area was to become completely built up.
 The street pattern laid down in these times remains to this day.

 Much of the area belonged to the Westcotes Estate (from where the area derives its name), formerly in the possession of the Ruding family since 1558, was sold, in 1821, to Thomas Freer, Clerk of the Peace, with office in New Street.
 His son sold it in 1843 to Joseph Harris, the last owner.
 The mansion, known as Westcotes, was sited in the area now occupied by Cranmer Street, and it was the home of Joseph Harris until 1886 when much of the estate was sold and the house demolished.

 During the latter half of the 19th century industry in Leicester grew at a great pace, principally in its already well established knitting, hosiery and boot and shoe industries.
 The increase in the workforce created a need for more housing.
 Much of the house construction in the West End area was undertaken by small enterprise, leading to considerable diversity in building design and form, even over relatively narrow geographical scales.
 The area to this day still mainly consists of Victorian housing stock.